TriKro/rsb-content/part1-preface/who-is-this-book-for.md

 This book is particularly useful for those managing or assisting large numbers of innovation products.
 This includes job titles like:

-* Chief Innovation Officer
+* Chief innovation officer

-* VP of Innovation
+* VP of innovation

-* Accelerator Manager
+* Accelerator manager

-* Lean Startup / Innovation Coach
+* Lean startup/innovation coach

-If this is you, you’ll find this book serves as a versatile and quick reference guide for almost any startup you’ll be dealing with.
+If you are in any of these positions, this book serves as a versatile and quick reference guide for almost any startup you’ll be dealing with.
 It can also be used to diagnose typical startup problems.

 It is also a Creative Commons project, which means you can use it as training material for your startups without any additional cost.